 The Middle English word “Maundy” comes from the Latin mandatum, meaning “command.”
 The reference is Jesus’ words to his disciples in John 13:34:

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.“

 Jesus spoke those words at the Last Supper, which took place the Thursday before Easter.

-In the Roman Catholic tradition, Maundy Thursday Evening marks the beginning of Easter Triduum.
-A triduum is a space of three days — usually accompanying a church festival or holy days — that is devoted to special prayer and observance.
-Maundy Thursday is followed by Good Friday, Holy Saturday, and concludes with evening prayers on Easter Sunday.
+In the Roman Catholic tradition, Maundy Thursday Evening marks the beginning of the Easter Triduum.
+A triduum is a space of three days, usually accompanying a church festival or holy days devoted to special prayer and observance.
+Maundy Thursday is followed by Good Friday and Holy Saturday and concludes with evening prayers on Easter Sunday.